Australian Cobberdogs Coats and Colours

 Pigment is the colour of the nose and the skin lining around the eyes, lip rims, and on the pads of a dog's paws.
 The 'rose' pigment found in the dilute colours is not a lack of pigment, but is a definite colour.
 This means that there is no predisposition to sunburning or cancer in the rose pigmented Australian Cobberdog.

-- Raven, Black, White, Blue, Silver, Red, Gold, Blue Merle must have Black pigment.
+- Raven, Black, White, Red, Gold, Blue Merle must have Black pigment.

-- Brown, Cafe`, Parchment, Lavender, Chocolate Merle , White Rose, Blond Rose, Red Rose must have rose pigment.
+- Brown, Cafe`, Parchment, brown Merle , White Rose, Blond Rose, Red Rose must have rose pigment.

-- Parti is any above colour with white
+- Parti is any above colour base with medium to large amounts of white on the lower body, neck, chest and face.

-Multiple colours. including Agouti, Phantom,abstract, and Pied seen in the Labradoodle, are unacceptable and penalised . in the pure breed Cobberdog.
+Multiple colours. including Agouti, and Phantom, as commonly seen in the Labradoodle, are undesirable in the pure breed Cobberdog.

 COLOURS EXPLAINED